-The RN OSCE examiner will assess the full range of communication skills (verbal, non-verbal and written) by observing the interaction between the candidate and:
+The Midwifery OSCE examiner will assess the full range of communication skills (verbal, non-verbal and written) by observing the interaction between the candidates and:

-- a Simulated Patient
+- a Simulated Patient (woman)

 - a Manikin, or

-- a person playing a second RN or other health practitioner role.
+- a person playing a second midwife or other health practitioner role.

-The candidate's written communication skills will be assessed by any clinical documentation they record about the patient required in some stations.

-Candidates should speak and interact with the patient, either Simulated Patient or a Manikin, as they would any real person/patient that they are meeting for the first time.
+The candidate's written communication skills will be assessed by any clinical documentation they record about the woman and/or baby required in some stations.
+Candidates should speak and interact with the woman and/or baby, either simulated patient or a manikin, as they would any real person/patient that they are meeting for the first time.

-The RN OSCE examiner will also look at a candidate's approach to the patient and/or person playing a second RN or other health practitioner role throughout the examination and assess their communication skills such as:
+The Midwifery OSCE examiner may also look at the candidate's approach to the woman and/or person playing a second midwife or other health practitioner role throughout the examination, and will assess their communication skills such as:

-- Clearly explaining care, diagnosis, investigations and/or treatments

-- Involving the patient in decision-making

-- Communicating with relatives and other health care professionals

-- Seeking and obtaining informed consent

-- Active listening

-- Dealing appropriately with an anxious person or anxious relatives

-- Providing clear instructions on discharge

-- Demonstrating compassion and care during communication, and

-- Clear documentation.
+- clearly explaining care, diagnosis, investigations and/or treatments - involving the woman in decision-making - communicating with relatives and other health care professionals - seeking and obtaining informed consent - active listening - dealing appropriately with an anxious woman and/ or anxious family - providing clear instructions when discharging a woman from care - demonstrating compassion and care during an interaction, and clear documentation

-OSCE Station focus
+OSCE station focus

-The RN OSCE stations cover the various aspects of nursing care across three primary domains of care, these include:
+The midwifery OSCE stations cover the various aspects of midwifery care across four primary areas of care, these include: